-The Tiromoana Bush walkway is OPEN.
+The Tiromoana Bush walkway is CLOSED from 20 May 2021.

 Transwaste Canterbury Ltd asks that walkway users comply with all “Covid-19 Lockdown” principles and guidelines in place at a specific time, and in particular requests walkway users to adhere to the following general principles: